5 International SEO best practices for global expansion

 An alternative option is to create a Subfolder for international SEO.
 This is where you keep the original domain but add a slash at the end with the relevant country code.
 For example:

-• www.embryo.com/us
+- www.embryo.com/us

 Popular amongst SEO specialists and webmasters alike, under a subfolder all of the content remains within a single domain.
-Having only one international website to maintain means that its also easier to create a new version of a page by simply changing the URL path (or slug) rather than creating a new page on a completely different hosting format.
+Having only one international website to maintain means that it is also easier to create a new version of a page by simply changing the URL path (or slug) rather than creating a new page on a completely different hosting format.

 A third option for an international website is to create a subdomain.
 You may be less familiar with this format, but they do carry some unique benefits such as the ability to use customisable naming conventions.
 Like a subfolder, a subdomain also allows you to use localised hosting.